catalystneuro/lazy_ops/README.md

-Provides a class to allow for lazy transposing and slicing operations on h5py datasets
+<strong>Provides a class to allow for lazy transposing and slicing operations on h5py datasets </strong>

 Example Usage: